How to Prepare for Christmas Light Installation Season

 5. Work With a Professional Installer (or Plan Carefully for DIY)

-Many homeowners prefer to hire professionals—especially as displays become more ambitious.
+Many homeowners prefer to hire Christmas light installation professionals—especially as displays become more ambitious.
 Here’s how a good service helps:

 • They bring experience designing displays for varying architecture